CDOT-CV/jpo-utils/README.md

 ## 3. Kafka

-The [Bitnami Kafka](https://hub.docker.com/r/bitnami/kafka) is being used as a hybrid controller and broker in the  [docker-compose-kafka](docker-compose-kafka.yml) file.
+The [Bitnami Legacy Kafka](https://hub.docker.com/r/bitnamilegacy/kafka) is being used as a hybrid controller and broker in the  [docker-compose-kafka](docker-compose-kafka.yml) file.
 To use a different `kafka_init.sh` script, pass in the relative path of the new script by overriding the `KAFKA_INIT_SCRIPT_RELATIVE_PATH` environmental variable.
 This can help in initializing new topics at startup.
+Note: the intention for the future is to switch this to use the official Apache Kafka image since Bitnami is no longer a reliable image provider.

 An optional `kafka-init`, `schema-registry`, and `kafka-ui` instance can be deployed by configuring the `COMPOSE_PROFILES` as follows: